R3BRootGroup/R3BRoot/doc/git_usage.md

 ### Step 2: Add the remote

-First, go to your local repository and check all your existing avaliable remote urls:
+First, go to your local repository and check all your existing available remote urls:

 ```bash
 git remote -v